Laura Mercier: Career

 Mercier moved from Paris to New York City in 1985 to work as a makeup artist at the American edition of Elle magazine.
 Mercier was hired as Madonna's personal makeup artist, following a photo shoot featuring Madonna for Vogue magazine.
 Mercier also worked on campaigns for magazines and clients including The Gap and Chanel.
 Other celebrity clients Mercier has worked with include Julia Roberts, Mariah Carey and Sarah Jessica Parker.

 In 1996, Janet Gurwitch, the former Executive Vice President of Neiman Marcus, founded Laura Mercier Cosmetics with her partner, Gary Kusin.
 The company's philosophy focuses on what it calls the "flawless face", allegedly derived from Mercier's promotion of natural-looking makeup.
 The company asserts that this idea guides the development and presentation of its products.
 That year was the launching of Mercier's own cosmetics range.

 Mercier continues to work as a freelance makeup artist and is a published author.
 In 2006, she published The New Beauty Secrets: Your Ultimate Guide to a Flawless Face.

-On 23 March 2014 she joined with Claudia Poccia for the ovarian cancer Awareness Month and donated some of her savings to the Ovarian Cancer Research Fund.
+On 23 March 2014 she joined with Claudia Poccia for the ovarian cancer Awareness Month and donated some of her savings to the Ovarian Cancer Research Alliance.
 In April 2014 she launched a new collection called New Attitude.